faraz525/eCommerceFruit/APIDOC.md

 **Error Handling:**
 - Possible 400 (client error) if the client is missing one or more of the required parameters.
+- Possible 400 (client error) if the username or password is incorrect

 ## Signs up a new user
 **Request Format:** /signup